mcsimps2/RedPanda/README.md

  - Automatically dereference foreign keys/references.
 RedPanda will automatically translate foreign documents into references during save and dereference them when they are loaded.
  - OOP design - create model classes and extend them with attributes and methods.
  - No more clunky error handling.
 Don't ever worry about `snapshot.exists` or `query.empty` again!
+ - Compatible with browser and Node Firebase libraries

 Example: